 Avery reaches some of its consumers and end users at small businesses through distribution channels including mass-market merchandisers, office superstores, wholesalers, contract stationers, mail order and e-commerce retailers.
 Merger activity and store closures in some of these distribution channels can lead to short-term volume declines as customer inventory positions are consolidated.
 Avery is the leading brand in its core markets, with the principal competition being lower-priced private label products.
-Secular decline in OPG and core mailing address labels has been partly offset by innovations such as shipping and product identification labels and Avery's proprietary direct-to-consumer e-commerce label design software platform WePrint[TM].
-Furthermore with 21 acquisitions since 2014, Avery expanded its digital printing franchises to custom roll labels, the digital graphic arts sector, the meetings and events planning industry, personalized identification labels for kids, event badges, personalized planners, RFID-enabled keycards & wristbands and horticultural labels & tags.
-Some of these ecommerce platforms expanded rapidly during the pandemic while others, such as event and corporate identity name badges weakened, and some very significantly.
+Secular decline in OPG and core mailing address labels has been partly offset by innovations such as shipping and product identification labels and Avery's proprietary direct-to-consumer e-commerce label design software platform WePrintTM.
+Furthermore, with 21 acquisitions since 2014, Avery expanded its digital printing franchises to custom roll labels, the digital graphic arts sector, the meetings and events planning industry, personalized identification labels for kids, event badges, personalized planners, RFIDenabled keycards & wristbands and horticultural labels & tags.
 Future growth rates in all these new businesses are expected to outpace Avery's legacy product lines.
 It is also the Company's expectation that Avery will continue to open up new revenue streams in short-run digital printing applications.

 Avery is believed to be the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary products sold through distributors and mass-market retailers and pressure sensitive tapes in Brazil.
-The products are split into five primary lines: (1) PMG: including address labels, product identification labels and name badges/cards supported by customized software solutions where applicable; (2) OPG: including binders, indexes, sheet protectors, and writing instruments; (3) Direct-to-Consumer: digitally imaged labels, name & event badges, RFID enabled key cards & wristbands, planners and kids-oriented identification labels supported by unique web-enabled ecommerce URLs; (4) Pressure Sensitive Tapes; and (5) Horticultural labels & tags.
+The products are split into five primary lines: (1) PMG: including address labels, product identification labels and name badges/cards supported by customized software solutions where applicable; (2) OPG: including binders, indexes, sheet protectors, and writing instruments; (3) Direct-to-Consumer: digitally imaged labels, name & event badges, RFID enabled key cards & wristbands, planners and kids-oriented identification labels supported by unique web-enabled e-commerce URLs; (4) Pressure Sensitive Tapes; and (5) Horticultural labels & tags.
 Products in the PMG and Direct-to-Consumer categories are predominantly used by businesses and individual consumers consistently throughout the year; however, in OPG, North American demand typically surges for the back-to-school season during the third quarter.
 Horticultural labels & tags are seasonally stronger in the first and fourth quarters.

 Sales in the Avery Segment are principally generated in North America, Europe and Australia with a market leading position.
 There is a small presence in Latin America as well, principally in Mexico.
 Avery markets its products to consumers and small businesses through many channels that include the mass-market merchandisers, retail superstores, wholesalers, "e-tailers" and contract stationers.
-The business also reaches consumers and businesses through direct marketing activities including avery.com, pcnametag.com, mabelslabels.com, goedgemerkt.nl, imprintplus.com, easy2name.com, colleamoi.com, stuckonyou.com, identilam.co.uk, idcband.com intouchlabels.com, rfidhotel.com, plumpaper.com and mastertag.com.
+The business also reaches consumers and businesses through direct marketing activities including avery.com, pcnametag.com, mabelslabels.com, goedgemerkt.nl, imprintplus.com, easy2name.com, colleamoi.com, stuckonyou.com, identilam.co.uk, idcband.com, intouchlabels.com, rfidhotel.com, plumpaper.com and mastertag.com.